Reclaiming your Registration Number

-The first thing that we must point out is that the following only applies to cars under the registration control of the Driver and Vehicle Licensing Agency (i.e. the "DVLA" based in Swansea, Wales) which is a UK Government organisation and therefore only applies to vehicles (and drivers ) in the UK.
-Although similar problems may well apply to member's cars in other countries, with the possible exception of providing validation that the vehicle in question in covered by the Club, the FSOC cannot get deeply involved in these other registration processes.
+The first thing that we must point out is that the following applies solely to cars under the registration control of the Driver and Vehicle Licensing Agency (i.e. the "DVLA" based in Swansea, Wales) which is a UK Government organisation and therefore applies only to vehicles (and drivers ) in the UK.
+Although similar problems may well apply to member's cars in other countries, the FSOC cannot get deeply involved in these other registration processes, with the possible exception of providing validation that the vehicle in question is covered by the Club.
 The best course of action is to consult fellow classic car owners in your country (preferably Sidevalve ones) and then be prepared to approach the registration authorities directly.

 In the general course of things, you may never have to reclaim your car's registration number but there are a couple of circumstances when you will need to register a car with DVLA.

 The main reason for having to register a car with DVLA is that the car was last on the road before the computerisation of such records; this happened in around 1977 or thereabouts.
 Another reason may be that the vehicle is a special and it has never been registered since it was constructed (naturally existing specials that have on the road at some point probably fall under the first - pre-'77 - category).

 Please note that DVLA has revised the requirements for reclaiming the original number.
 They also appear to be inconsistant in their advice to vehicle owners.
 Contact the FSOC for further advice BEFORE you contact DVLA.